-Drones are a great improvement for construction project managers.
-They provide better solutions for civil engineering and architectural processes in building sites that make it possible to reduce costs and time in the construction job site.
+Drones are a notable improvement for construction project managers.
+They provide better solutions for civil engineering and architecture.
+It makes it possible to reduce costs and time in the construction job site.

 Drone technology has been around for quite a while now.
 And it is as useful and groundbreaking as BIM modeling methodologies for the AEC business.

-In the construction industry, drone presence implies a significant change in how certain architectural and engineering processes are carried on.
-As every other breakthrough in how architects and civil engineers plan and design buildings, drones are a strong positive development for the industry.
+In the construction industry, drone presence implies a significant change in how specific architectural and engineering processes are carried on.
+As every other breakthrough in how architects and civil engineers plan and design buildings, drones are a definite positive development for the industry.

 But how specifically do they enhance the construction management process?
 Let's find out:

 Drones are great for locating, describing, and mapping the boundaries and corners of a parcel of land within building sites.
-They are rapidly replacing other land surveying methods and have caused the biggest disruption in mapping.
+They are rapidly replacing other land surveying methods and have caused the most significant disruption in mapping.
 To sum up, they make civil engineering jobs easier.

-It is certainly impressive how they reduce labor as well as the high precision and accuracy they get on their survey.
+It is undoubtedly impressive how they reduce labor as well as the high precision and accuracy they get on their survey.

-This, clearly reduces the margin of error in the process and make them able to gather the required data in less time.
-Drones are a game changer.
-We might even change the old expression “bird’s eye view” for “drone eye view”.
+This reduces the margin of error in the process and makes them able to gather the required data in less time.
+Drones are a game-changer.
+We might even change the old expression "bird's eye view" for "drone eye view."

-Data and project updates are key factors in the construction management process.
+Data and project updates are vital factors in the construction management process.
 Drone technology has got to the point where instant connectivity and communication on the job site are at a surplus.
-This makes it possible to be updated on a more regular basis about how a building project is coming along.
+It makes it possible to be updated on a more regular basis about how a building project is coming along.

-According to Josh Cheney, Industry Manager of Construction Technology at Autodesk, “drones can provide instant ROI” as a result of their capacity of being “operated autonomously and on your own schedule”.
+According to Josh Cheney, Industry Manager of Construction Technology at Autodesk, "drones can provide instant ROI" as a result of their capacity of being "operated autonomously and on your schedule."

-They play a big part in data collecting and reporting, which allows work to be completed faster and to show progress to clients more regularly and accurately.
+They play a big part in data collecting and reporting.
+It allows work to be completed faster and to show progress to clients more regularly and accurately.

-Another big change that the advent of drones has caused is a sharp increase in security efficiency.
-They are so efficient that integrated project delivery managers are steadily implementing drones to maintain the safety of employees.
+Another significant change that the advent of drones has caused is a sharp increase in security efficiency.
+They are so efficient that integrated project delivery managers are steadily implementing drones to maintain the employee’s safety.

 Falls are one of the leading causes of fatalities on the construction site (it represents nearly 39% of all deaths).
 That's a clear case where drones turn out to be worthwhile as they can hover over locations that are too dangerous for workers.